leoabubucker/ZestCode/.github/CONTRIBUTING.md

 > [!TIP]
 > Consider joining our [Discord Server](https://discord.gg/vNMXCvVwdY), it's the best place to discuss use/development of ZestCode.

 First off, thanks for taking the time to contribute!
-ZestCode relies on people like **you**.
+ZestCode relies on people like **YOU** to stay bug-free and updated.

 ## Ways to contribute